Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Cluj Napoca Romania

-I personally believe that this is the city that Oradea is going to be in a few years.
-Cluj Napoca is now one of the trendiest, coolest (but also most expensive) cities in Romania.
+I usually say Cluj Napoca today is what Oradea might become in a few years.
+Cluj is now one of the trendiest, coolest (but also most expensive) cities in Romania.
+That’s mainly because it became the country’s IT hub, drawing in people with higher-paying jobs, who in return demanded a higher quality of life.

-4. Brasov
+4. Constanta

 Brasov is located in the heart of the Carpathian Mountains, surrounded by lush green forests and majestic peaks.